How to start investing for as little as 1 dollar

 A fractional share is like a component of a spaceship…

-If a share in a company or fund is like a spaceship, a fractional share is like one component of the machine.
+If a share in a company or fund is like a spaceship, a fractional share might be like one component of the machine.
 Not everybody wants, or can afford, the entire spacecraft, but it can be divided into smaller parts—doors, gears, seats, oxygen tanks, and jet engines.
 Just as an aerospace engineer prizes the integral role played by every nut and bolt, you, too, as an investor, can take ownership in something bigger.

 There are many ways an investor can use fractional shares in their portfolio, even if that means only investing a handful of pocket change.
 Before we aim for the stratosphere, let’s do a quick check with mission control.